klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    ```bash
    cd /home/oscar/brams-master/build ./configure --program-prefix=BRAMS_6.0 --prefix=/opt/apps --enable-jules    --with-chem=RELACS_TUV --with-aer=SIMPLE --with-fpcomp=/opt/apps/bin/mpif90 --with-cpcomp=/opt/apps/bin/mpicc --with-fcomp=/opt/apps/bin/gfortran --with-ccomp=/opt/apps/bin/gcc --with-netcdff=/opt/apps --with-netcdfc=/opt/apps --with-wgrib2=/opt/apps
    ```
+   > Notice: In the example above compilers have full addresses, it is usefull when You intall Brams with scripts.

 3. ## Make and make install

    The make command will create the brams-6.0 executable.
-After creation it is necessary to run the make install command so that the basic files for the run are copied to the area set in {YOUR_DIR}
+After creation it is necessary to run the make install command so that the basic files for the run are copied to the area set in {YOUR_DIR}.

    ```bash
    make
    make install
    ```

    The output of BRAMS's model is presented with colors in terminal.
 If You save the output log (by ">&" use) may be a problem if You want to edit the file.
 Is possibles to make a filter to extract all special symbols used to color the output.
-To make the filter just
+To make the filter just.

    ```bash
    make filter